Emotional-Toys/l-code/Reference.md

 #### `RUN` - Begin Program <a name="run"></a>

-Make AIBO start performing program loaded with `EDIT`/`END` commands.
+Make LETTY start performing program loaded with `EDIT`/`END` commands.

 #### `EXIT` - Stop Program <a name="exit"></a>

-Make AIBO stop performing program.
+Make LETTY stop performing program.
 Can be used within a loaded _running_ program to stop itself.
 Any skit being played will continue to run until finished.

-#### `HALT` - Shutdown AIBO <a name="halt"></a>
+#### `HALT` - Shutdown LETTY <a name="halt"></a>

-Make AIBO stop performing program and shutdown.
-Can be used within a loaded _running_ program to make AIBO turn itself off - for example if the battery gets low.
+Make LETTY stop performing program and shutdown.
+Can be used within a loaded _running_ program to make LETTY turn itself off - for example if the battery gets low.

-#### `INIT` - Restart/Reinitialize AIBO <a name="init"></a>
+#### `INIT` - Restart/Reinitialize LETTY <a name="init"></a>

-Restart the R-Code parser.
+Restart the L-Code parser.

 Usage:
    `INIT:<init-level>`